brownlessdaniel1/Project_02/README.md

     * 'worker2' node
   * 'nginx' group
     * nginx machine
-* I then defined four roles for ansible:
+* My ansible roles are defined as follows:
   * 'docker' - install docker, with dependencies, set jenkins as a user.
     * applied to the 'managers' and 'workers' groups.
   * 'manager' - initialise swarm.